Copenhagen Kastrup Airport Guide

 If sleeping in Copenhagen Airport does not appeal to you, there are hotels near the airport:

-- Hilton Hotel - (2 min walk from the airport) Connected to Terminal 3 by covered walkway, this is the closest hotel to the airport.
+- Hilton Copenhagen Airport - (2 min walk from the airport) Connected to Terminal 3 by covered walkway, this is the closest hotel to the airport.
 No airport shuttle.
 Day rooms are available according to availability.

 - Quality Hotel Airport Dan - (7 min from the airport) Free airport shuttle available from 6:00AM to 9:45AM and evening hours (shuttle does not run mid-day).

-To find a cheap room, there is a list of hotels near Copenhagen Airport on Tripadvisor that can be sorted by price.
+To see more options there is a list of hotels near Copenhagen Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.

 - ATMs / Cash Machines - ATMs in the airport dispense Danish Kroner, but some also dispense Euro and British Pounds.
 Here are their locations: T2, airside, Piers A and B (DKK/EUR/GBP) • T2, airside, at the American Express Bureau de Change (DKK/EUR/GBP) • T2, landside, at Check-In (EUR only) • T3, landside, at staircase to the Metro (DKK/EUR/GBP) • T3, airside, at the American Express Bureau de Change near Baggage Claim (DKK only) • T3, landside, Arrivals Hall.